PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 Ah-ha!
 The maximum trip duration for casual riders is notably high, with the longest trip recorded at 202 hours.

 Now, let’s determine if this outlier significantly influences our average trip duration.
-We'll identify casual riders’ trips exceeding 3 days, assuming these extended durations may be attributed to tourists holding the bike for an entire weekend.
+We will identify casual riders’ trips exceeding 3 days, assuming these extended durations may be attributed to tourists holding the bike for an entire weekend.

 ![outliers count for trip duration](Images/12_outliers_avg_trip_duration.jpeg)